 what to do if things go wrong

 This is the most up to date version of the Guide.
-It incorporates all changes detailed in the update history below (although dated May).
-Note: we have not corrected the date in order to avoid creating a new version.
+It incorporates all changes detailed in the update history below.

 3 June 2019: Corrected to reflect the rebranding of National Approved Letting Scheme (NALS) to Safeagent, and to update links to the GOV.UK client money protection scheme webpage.